vodquang96/django-anymail/docs/esps/mailjet.rst

 .. note::

-    Mailjet is developing an improved `v3.1 Send API`_ (in public beta as of mid-2017).
+    Mailjet has released a newer `v3.1 Send API`_, but due to mismatches between its documentation and actual behavior, Anymail has been unable to switch to it.
-    Once the v3.1 API is released, Anymail will switch to it.
+    Anymail's maintainers have reported the problems to Mailjet, and if and when they are resolved, Anymail will switch to the v3.1 API.
 This change should be largely transparent to your code, unless you are using Anymail's :ref:`esp_extra <mailjet-esp-extra>` feature to set API-specific options.